 PACE Head Start respects the beliefs and practices of the various ethnic groups and cultures we serve.
 We design our curriculum to include awareness and respect for the diversity among us.
 We neither accentuate nor exclude the leadership or beliefs of any one culture over another.
 We choose to celebrate the world around us in a way that children can understand and integrate into their own personal lives.

 All families must complete a program application.
 Children are prioritized for enrollment based on individual and family needs.
 Ten percent of enrollment opportunities are reserved for children with disabilities; parents to children with disabilities are strongly encouraged to apply.

 Children from birth to 5 years old meeting income criteria are eligible for the program.
 Programs may enroll some children from families whose incomes are higher than the federal poverty level if they meet other eligibility requirements.
-Families with circumstances such as homelessness, children in foster care, or receiving TANF or SSI may also qualify for services.
+Families with circumstances such as homelessness, children in foster care, or receiving SNAP, TANF or SSI may also qualify for services.

 Program Director: Jill Fox

 Jill Fox has an MS in Early Childhood Education and serves on the Massachusetts Head Start Association Board of Directors.
 Jill has been the program director at PACE since 2015.